 “[Equifax] put out a national press release, and that’s all they plan on doing,” he said.
 “Actively monitoring all accounts and being vigilant can significantly mitigate the chance of being a victim."

-College senior Lacy Wright, the vice president of campus initiatives at Penn CASE, said that while Equifax has set up a for customers to check if their information was potentially leaked, they haven’t contacted affected consumers individually.
+College senior Lacy Wright, the vice president of campus initiatives at Penn CASE, said that while Equifax has set up a website for customers to check if their information was potentially leaked, they haven’t contacted affected consumers individually.

 “The sad thing is that’s half of all Americans, and most of them don’t even know it,” she said.
 “Equifax is not reaching out to people, so it is important to be an informed consumer.”

 Penn CASE has set up a website where students can check to see if they are affected and protect themselves from identity theft.